By Oliver Garside

 What attracted you to this alternative lifestyle?

-My partner and I had been traveling and living in different cities for one or two months a year.
-We still felt trapped in Madrid, and struggled to make our businesses grow.
+My partner and I had been travelling and living in different cities for one or two months a year.
+We still felt trapped in Madrid and struggled to make our businesses grow.
 The closed Spanish market convinced us to take the leap and become full-time digital nomads.

 It can’t be all beaches and cheap beer, what are the downsides?